-Of the 30 species used for construction, 80% are trees.
-Also, 27 of these species are native, with the exception of Cupressus lousitanica, C. sempervirens, and Thuja occidentalis.
-Only four shrub species, Rhus virens, R. trilobata, Agave americana, and A. aff. scabra are used for construction.
+Of the 30 taxa ethnobotany harnessed for construction, 80% are trees.
+Also, 27 of these species are native, exception of Cupressus lousitanica, C. sempervirens, and Thuja occidentalis.
+Only four shrub species, Rhus virens, R. trilobata, Agave americana, and A. aff. scabra is used for construction.
 The wood of the first two species is mainly used to make tools for use in the home or for agricultural activities such as handles for brooms, machetes, rakes and hoes.
 The huge, dried peduncles (called quiote) of Agave inflorescences are used as gates on rural properties, livestock guards, and clothesline supports.
-Since the houses and buildings in Iturbide are entirely made of concrete, and the gas is used as a heat source, wood is used mainly to build storage rooms, columns and ceilings for rest rooms, corrals and chairs.
+Since the houses and buildings in Iturbide are entirely made of concrete, and the gas is utilized as a heat source, wood is used mainly to build storage rooms, columns and ceilings for rest rooms, corrals and chairs.
 In northern Mexico, wood is stored to be used as fuel for barbecuing and to heat water for bathing.
-Wood from conifers (i.e. Pinus, Cupressus, Juniperus, and Thuja), Fabaceae (Prosopis and Vachellia), and oak (Quercus) are the most frequently used as a heat source due to their hardness and durability.
-In Turkey, the wood of conifers and aoks such as Cupresus, Juniperus, Pinus and Quercus are used also as firewood and to make fences [131].
-The wood of Helietta parvifolia is very hard, durable and resistant to pests, which makes it excellent for use as fence posts that last up to 20 years [34,35].
-Prosopis laevigata and Vachellia farnesiana are among the 33 multipurpose species; their branches are used for fuelwood and fodder [132].
-The stems of Fouquieria splendens are cut, allowed to dry for several weeks and used to make pens for chickens or pigs; some species of this genus also have ornamental uses because of the beauty of its flowers [133].
-DNA sequencing of coprolites has shown that our prehistoric ancestors also consumed Fouquieria plants [134].
+Wood from conifers (e.g. Pinus, Cupressus, Juniperus, and Thuja), Fabaceae (Prosopis and Vachellia), and oak (Quercus) is the most frequently used as a heat source due to their hardness and durability.
+In Turkey, the wood of conifers and oaks such as Cupresus, Juniperus, Pinus, and Quercus are used also as firewood and to make fences [96].
+The wood of Helietta parvifolia is very hard, durable and resistant to pests, which makes it excellent for use as fence posts that last up to 20 years [25,27].
+Prosopis laevigata and Vachellia farnesiana are among the 33 multipurpose species; their branches are used for fuelwood and fodder.
+The stems of Fouquieria splendens are cut, allowed to dry for several weeks and used to make pens for chickens or pigs; some species of this genus also have ornamental uses because of the beauty of theirs flowers.
+DNA sequencing of coprolites has shown that our prehistoric ancestors also consumed Fouquieria plants [97].
 The wood of Carya is used to make chairs, tables, and benches.
 Its wood is excellent for use in tool handles because of its strength and shock resistance.
-This species is considered the most important nut tree native in North America.
-Its nuts are also a high-quality food source due to their high protein and fat contents [135].
+This species is considered the most important nut tree native to North America.
+Its nuts are also a high-quality food source due to their high protein and fat contents.

-3.7.
+3.2.6.
 Fibers

-The use of natural fibers has decreased dramatically in northeastern Mexico.
+The exploitation of natural fibers has decreased dramatically in northeastern Mexico.
 Interviewees in Iturbide noted that it is not economically lucrative to sell goods made from natural fibers.
 Very few people work with plant fibers as a permanent job, but those who do use Agave lechuguilla, A. americana, Yucca carnerosana, and less commonly, Hechtia podantha.
-The fiber collection and handling process remains the same as it was 50 years ago: (1) travel to locate and collect the plant, (2) bundle it, (3) use a mule or donkey to transport it, (4) extract the fiber with relatively artisanal instruments, and (5) dry it in order to sell the fiber.
+The fiber collection and handling process remain the same as it was 50 years ago: (1) travel to locate and collect the plant, (2) bundle it, (3) use a mule or donkey to transport it, (4) extract the fiber with relatively artisanal instruments, and (5) dry it to sell the fiber.

-3.8.
+3.2.7.
 Live fences